 Vertebroplasty is a procedure used to treat fractures or breaks in the vertebrae.
 The vertebrae are the bones in your back that are stacked on top of each other to make your spine.
 Your spine supports your weight, allows you to move, and protects your spinal cord and nerves.

-Your doctor may try more conservative ways to treat the pain first.
-This may include bed rest, pain medicines, muscle relaxants, back braces, or physical therapy.
+This may include bed rest, pain medicines, muscle relaxants, back braces, or physical

 - Traditional methods of treating your fractured vertebra or back pain are not working.